PurdueRCAC/hands-on-with-anvil/challenges/Python_Pytorch_Basics/README.md

 Think about the simplicity, structure, and usefulness of NumPy and its arrays, but more geared toward ML/DL algorithms and its tensors -- that's what PyTorch is.
 Compared to other frameworks and libraries, it is one of the more "beginner friendly" ML/DL packages due to its dynamic and familiar "Pythonic" nature.
 PyTorch is also useful when GPUs are involved because of its strong GPU acceleration ability.
-On Frontier, PyTorch is able to take advantage of the many AMD GPUs available on the system.
+On Anvil, PyTorch is able to take advantage of the many AMD GPUs available on the system.

 In this challenge, you will:

-* Learn how to access PyTorch on Frontier
+* Learn how to access PyTorch on Anvil
 * Learn the basics of PyTorch
 * Learn about Convolutional Neural Networks (CNNs)
-* Tune your own CNN on Frontier
+* Tune your own CNN on Anvil

 Table of Contents: